Davidwallacesadler/BluePail/README.md

 </p>

 # Blue Pail
-The Best and easiest way on iOS to keep track of your plants watering schedules!
+The easiest way to keep track of your plants watering schedules!
 ## Technologies
 * Swift
 * CoreData